Tahoe Onstage is dedicated to the coverage and support of live entertainment at Lake Tahoe, Reno, Carson Valley and the Sierra Foothills.

 Call us at 530-600-0908.
-Content includes breaking entertainment, event previews and reviews, primarily music concerts and comedy performances.
+Content includes breaking entertainment, event previews and reviews, primarily music concerts and celebrity coverage.
 Still photography is a major aspect of Tahoe Onstage, along with interviews of artists and with band profiles.
 The website has a calendar of events which with a click will provide ticket sales from each venue’s website.
 Album news, features and reviews are presented and there is a blues music category.

 Tim Parsons worked a half-dozen newspapers in a 29-year career, serving the last seven as the editor of the weekly entertainment magazine Lake Tahoe Action.
 Among Parsons’ numerous professional honors are an American Press Institute scholarship, 2012 Best Entertainment Writing from the Nevada Press Association and 2011 Keeping the Blues Alive award for Journalism from the International Blues Foundation.

 Writer Spencer Kilpatrick graduated from the University of Nevada, Reno with a degree in English.
 He hates the Lakers and his top three emcees are Blu, Earl Sweatshirt and Nas.

 Larry Sabo is a real-estate broker with a passion for rock ‘n’ roll photography.
 He makes his living during the day selling real estate but you’ll see him at night enjoying shows.
 Stop and talk to him anytime you see him out, he will always appreciate it.

 Photographer Kurt E. Johnson has played drums since he was 14.
 He is in the South Shore blues band Mudd Bonz and the instrumental progressive psychedelic space rock band Aether Haze.
 He retired after a 31-year career in the Bay Area and has lived at Lake Tahoe for 10 years.
 His passion is concert photography and playing music.
 To see more of his photos, visit his website HERE